 However, they are worth every penny and worth the wait.
 I have seen some very poor tile installations that completely ruined the look of the space.
 If you really want a high-end look, I recommend waiting for a good installer and leaving room in your budget to pay him.

 If you have any questions or comments about this post, please leave them in the comment field below.
 I love helping homeowners create beautiful functional spaces and that includes my blog visitors!
-If you really love what you see and you live in the Central Florida area, you can schedule a complimentary “Getting to Know You” call to see if Paradigm Interiors is a good fit for you!
+If you want to learn how to create a cohesive and classic look in your home, download our Cohesive Style Guide!